 Let’s dive in and learn more about the colors that symbolize Valentine’s Day, what they represent, and how they came to be associated with the holiday.

-If you’re interested in color symbolism, make sure you check out our guide to the colors of Mardi Gras too!
+If you’re interested in color symbolism, make sure you check out our guides to the colors of Mardi Gras and the colors of St. Patrick’s Day too!

 What is floriography?